by Rob Johnston, Jr

 I think that a sufficient glossary will be mostly built into the stories.
-But, I should say this: the basis for plant breeding, called "traditional plant breeding" in these days of biotechnology, is simply the manipulation of mating.
+But, I should say this: the basis for plant breeding, called "classical" or "traditional" in these days of biotechnology, is simply the manipulation of mating.
 As a breeder, you get an idea, and you manipulate mating in an attempt to get there.

 Genetic engineering is something totally different — it's the mechanical transfer of a piece of DNA from a donor plant, or other kind of living thing, to another plant, with the goal of moving a trait from the donor.
 Mating is bypassed.

 If you have questions, one of us involved in plant breeding at Johnny's will try to help.

 Now here are the six stories.
 And after them, I'll briefly explain why we do this work.

 Tom Vigue did the work on this here, at Johnny's, in the late 1970's.
 We had a nice green vegetable soybean variety called 'Giant Green.'
 One summer Tom noticed a plant that was unique, in being a bit earlier to mature, with a more compact plant form and concentrated pod set.
 He saved the seeds from that one plant; that's called "Single Plant Selection" (SPS), and it's as simple as it sounds.
 Since soybeans do not readily cross-pollinate, the SPS seeds were inbred; in other words, the plant's ovaries were self-pollinated, fertilized with the plant's own pollen.